BULGARIA – WINTER

 We will also visit Cape Kaliakra, where we can expect to see desmarestii European Shag, Eurasian Eagle-owl and possibly Wallcreeper, whilst the adjacent steppe holds Long-legged Buzzard, Merlin and Calandra Lark.
 In the parks and gardens of the local villages we will look for Syrian Woodpecker.

-Part of one day will be spent in the Batova riverine forest, which is a very good site for Grey-faced, Lesser Spotted and Middle Spotted Woodpeckers, Short-toed Treecreeper and Hawfinch.
+Part of one day will be spent in the Batova riverine forest, which is a very good site for Grey-headed, Lesser Spotted and Middle Spotted Woodpeckers, Short-toed Treecreeper and Hawfinch.

 Day 5 After breakfast we will head south to Varna Lake, where we will search for Pygmy Cormorant, Great Egret, Cetti's Warbler, Sombre Tit and Cirl Bunting.
 We will continue south to Varna and catch our return flight to London.

 General Information The climate can vary from mild to bitterly cold with some rain or snow possible.
 The tour pace is moderate with generally easy walks mostly on level ground.
 There are no significant health requirements.

 Group Size Minimum number for tour to go ahead: 4; 10 with 1 leader, 14 with 2 leaders.